eoyilmaz/argyll_printer_profiling/README.md

  - Download [ArgyllCMS](https://www.argyllcms.com/), extract it to a folder.
    Add the ``Argyll_2.x.x/bin`` folder to your ``PATH`` environment variable, so you would be able to call the commands anywhere from your command line.
- - Setup your ColorMunki Photo to use the [ArgyllCMS driver](http://argyllcms.com/doc/Installing_MSWindows.html).
+ - Set up your ColorMunki Photo to use the [ArgyllCMS driver](http://argyllcms.com/doc/Installing_MSWindows.html).
  - To be able to print the generated color patches with **No Color Management** download [Dry Creek Photo Print Utility](https://www.drycreekphoto.com/tools/ChartPrinter/DryCreekPhotoPrintUtilitySetup.exe)
-   ([Adobe Color Printer Utility](https://helpx.adobe.com/photoshop/kb/no-color-management-option-missing.html) also works but it has a bug and prints smaller then it needs to be making it harder to read with the device).
+   ([Adobe Color Printer Utility](https://helpx.adobe.com/photoshop/kb/no-color-management-option-missing.html) also works, but it has a bug and prints smaller than it needs to be making it harder to read with the device).
  - Install the ``DryCreekPhotoPrintUtility`` or if you choose to use the ``ACPU`` extract the ``ACPU.zip`` file content inside the project folder.
 So